 This shows that it is important for the authorities to come up with ways of teaching the young people on making the best choices about their asexuality.
 However, the methods to be used have to focus on the best choices available when it comes to matters of sex.
 It is of paramount importance to note that the teenagers have to be fully involved when making the syllabus to be followed.
 Coming up with strategies such as No abstinence-only-until-marriage has played a significant role in helping the young people on making sound decisions on sexual matters (Coeyman 30).

-It is imperative to acknowledge that sex education plays a critical role because the majority of the parents are shy and they are not able to teach their children sexual matters.
+It is imperative to acknowledge that writing a sex education essay plays a critical role because the majority of the parents are shy and they are not able to teach their children sexual matters.
 This leaves teachers being the only other option where young people can access knowledge of sex.
 In most population parents who are ready to offer their children, sex education is at a low of 12% and this is not enough to keep the children safe (Klein and Committee on Adolescence 281).
 The most important thing is to determine the right age where a child needs sex education.

 On the other hand, most parents are not close to their children and they are not able to see the changes that they are undergoing.
 Most parents view their children as just children until that time when one is pregnant or infected with a STI.
 These things take most parents by surprise because they are not aware that their children are active in sex.
 “For example; did you know that, even though it has been proven wrong over and over for many centuries, most people believe that pulling out before ejaculation is a good method of birth control?”
 (Gumerman, Jacknik and Sipko 480) However many parents do not know whether this is not an effective method of birth control and thus they may end up misleading their children.